What is Azure Virtual Desktop?

 - Provide individual ownership through personal (persistent) desktops.

 - Use autoscale to automatically increase or decrease capacity based on time of day, specific days of the week, or as demand changes, helping to manage cost.

 You can deploy and manage virtual desktops:

-- Use the Azure portal, Azure CLI, PowerShell and REST API to configure the host pools, create app groups, assign users, and publish resources.
+- Use the Azure portal, Azure CLI, PowerShell and REST API to configure the host pools, create application groups, assign users, and publish resources.

-- Publish full desktop or individual remote apps from a single host pool, create individual app groups for different sets of users, or even assign users to multiple app groups to reduce the number of images.
+- Publish full desktop or individual remote apps from a single host pool, create individual application groups for different sets of users, or even assign users to multiple application groups to reduce the number of images.